-All students enroll in Knappa schools using the standard DOE guidelines.

-Students who have COVID 19 symptoms or those who are high risk will not be disenrolled for non-att endance .
-Students will be served via temporary distance learning using the same LMS that is. used to support daily classroom instruction, as managed by the teacher.
-Teachers are provided additional daily time (K-12} as well as Wednesdays (grades 3-12) to interact with online students.

-Absent students' families will be contacted when ab sent to verify their situation.
+(Note: Section 2a does not apply to private schools.)
+0 HA/ODE Requirements Hybrid/Onsite Plan the standard Oregon Department of Education guidelines.
+All students enroll in Knappa schools using the standard DOE guidelines. following conditions: Are identified as high-risk, or otherwise considered to be part of a population vulnerable to infection with COVID-19, or Have COVID-19 symptoms for 10 consecutive school days or longer.
+Students who have COVID 19 symptoms or those who are high risk will not be disenrolled for non-attendance.
+Students will be served via temporary distance learning using the same LMS that is used to support daily classroom instruction, as managed by the teacher.
+Teachers are provided additional daily time (K-12) as well as Wednesdays (grades 3-12) to interact with online students. attend in-person due to student or family health and safety concerns.
+Absent students' families will be contacted when absent to verify their situation.
 If the absence is expected to last more than two days, the teacher will be informed by office staff to initiate online instruction.